9 Best RedactAI Alternatives to Do More on LinkedIn (June 2026 Update)

 Why look for a RedactAI alternative?

-Four edges of the deal: publishing is copy-paste, the $11.90 Essential plan caps you at 15 posts a month, analytics are a basic counter, and the vendor's public footprint is near zero (no reviews on Trustpilot, G2 or Capterra, and zero mentions in our 570,000-post research corpus over six months, as of June 2026).
-The product works; the question is how much workflow you want around it.
+Four edges of the deal: publishing is copy-paste, the $11.90 Essential plan caps you at 15 posts a month, analytics are a basic counter, and the vendor's independent footprint is thin (no reviews on Trustpilot, G2 or Capterra, and just 45 mentions in our 1.2M-post research corpus over a year, 38 of them from one account, as of June 2026).

 Is RedactAI safe to use?